Police forces get aggressive, creative to recruit officers

 • Share

-When a law enforcement hiring expo was held in the Chicago last October, there were some (way) out of town guests: a pair of Bradenton police officers.
+When a law enforcement hiring expo was held in the Chicago area last October, there were some (way) out of town guests: a pair of Bradenton police officers.
 The duo drove all the way north, some 1,200 miles, to recruit some experienced Illinois cops.

 The Bradenton cops were not turned away because the expo wasn't actually limited to Illinois police agencies.